Below are annotations for Providence, No. 1 “The Yellow Sign” (32 pages plus covers, May 27 2015)

 - The transition from p9,p4 to P10,p1 is a (somewhat mild) page-turn reveal.

 - The building depicted is 317 W 14th St, New York, NY 10014, shown on the cover.
 See cover notes above.
-(Commenter Seigor Bolskan notes that the fire escape and balconies on the building to the left are inconsistent between this panel and the cover.
+(Commenter Seigor Bolskan notes that the fire escape and balconies on the building to the right are inconsistent between this panel and the cover.
 Could be a mistake or intentional.)

 - P10,p2 through P11,p2 are a fixed-camera sequence.
 Moore and Burrows show the passing of time through the progress of the cart and the people walking.